Medical and prescription drug

 Get the most out of your coverage

 Compare costs for quality care.
-Anthem's medical care shopping tool shows personalized cost estimates for local doctors, facilities, and medical services based your medical plan and deductible.
+Anthem's medical care shopping tool shows personalized cost estimates for local doctors, facilities, and medical services based on your medical plan and deductible.
 You can compare providers based on what you'll pay and get tips to reduce your medical spending.
 Access Anthem's medical care shopping tool.
-You can also access via the “Sydney Health” app or through Jones Associate Connection and click on "Anthem (Medical)" (must be on Edward Jones network).
+You can also access via the “Sydney Health” app or through Personal and Job Information (JAC) and click on "Anthem (Medical)."

 Save with mail order pharmacy.
-For long-term maintenance drugs, like birth control or medications for high blood pressure and high cholesterol, use the Maintenance Through Mail program to pay the lowest possible cost (you'll pay more at a retail pharmacy after three fills).
+For long-term maintenance drugs, like birth control or medications for high blood pressure and high cholesterol, use the Maintenance Through Mail program to pay the lowest possible cost.
+If you do not switch your maintenance medications to mail order after the third fill at a retail pharmacy, you will pay the full cost of the drug at 100% before and after your deductible is met.
+None of the penalty costs will be applied toward your deductible or out-of-pocket maximum.
 Call Express Scripts at 866-677-8637 or complete the Mail Order Form.

 Estimate drug costs.
 Price and compare different medications on the Express Scripts member site.
 You'll need the name of the drug and the recommended dosage information to get the cost and savings information.